Frequently Asked Questions

 Q: What is Blocko.fun and how does it help me understand blockchain?

-Blocko.fun is a real-time blockchain visualizer that transforms complex blockchain data into intuitive visual animations.
-Instead of staring at endless rows of cryptographic hashes, you watch live transactions flow through Bitcoin, Ethereum, and Base networks as animated "buses" picking up transaction "passengers."
-This visual approach leverages how 65% of people learn best visually, making blockchain mechanics immediately comprehensible whether you're a student, educator, developer, or crypto enthusiast.
-Learn more about our educational mission.
+A real-time blockchain visualizer.
+Instead of cryptographic hashes, you watch live transactions flow through Bitcoin, Ethereum, and Base as animated "buses" picking up "passengers."
+65% of people learn best visually—this makes blockchain mechanics immediately clear.
+Learn more about our approach.

 Q: How do I use this blockchain visualizer tool?

-Using Blocko.fun requires zero setup.
-Simply visit the homepage—no wallet, no login, no installation.
-Use the blockchain selector dropdown (top right) to switch between Bitcoin, Ethereum, and Base.
-The visualization updates automatically in real-time as new blocks are confirmed on the selected network.
-Watch green dots (pending transactions) get picked up by animated buses (confirmed blocks) as actual blockchain consensus happens globally.
-It's like having a window into the world's decentralized financial infrastructure.
+Zero setup.
+Visit the homepage—no wallet, no login, no installation.
+Use the dropdown (top right) to switch between Bitcoin, Ethereum, and Base.
+The visualization updates in real-time as blocks confirm.
+Green dots (pending transactions) get picked up by animated buses (confirmed blocks) as consensus happens globally.

 Q: Is this tool completely free to use?